 - Share information in a disaster relief situation

 - In these cases, we never share your information unless you give us written permission:

 - Most sharing of psychotherapy notes to 3rd parties.

 - In the case of fundraising:

 - First Step Services does not solicit fundraising from previous or current clients and will not contact you for fundraising purposes.
-If First Step Services begins fundraising efforts, we may contact you for fundraising efforts, but you can tell us not to contact you again.

 First Step Services must meet many conditions in the law before we can share your information for these purposes.
 For more information please visit: